Sigma

 What kinds of challenges is Sigma built for?

-Sigma turns raw tabular data into a readable, statistically grounded binary tree.
-It is built to give a statistically robust, quick, fully automatic look at a dataset.
-It is not designed to compete with state-of-the-art but complex and time-consuming machine learning models on raw predictive performance.
-It is a good fit for reliable diagnostics on new datasets, one-off segmentation studies, and model drift investigations, and it helps examine the outputs of more complex models before relying on them.
+Sigma gives you a quick, fully automatic, statistically robust look at a dataset.
+It turns raw tabular data into a readable, statistically grounded binary tree.
+It is not designed to compete with state-of-the-art machine learning models on raw predictive performance.
+Those models are great when you need the best predictions, but they require effort to use - analyzing their behavior and understanding their main decision drivers are time-consuming.
+So Sigma is a quick, robust, straightforward choice for reliable diagnostics on new datasets, one-off segmentation studies, and model drift investigations, and it helps you examine the outputs of more complex models before trusting those models.

 How does Sigma differ from scikit-learn's decision trees?

 scikit-learn's decision trees tend to be biased in their variable selection, require manual tuning of depth and minimum-samples thresholds to stay readable, and routinely grow into hairy, hard-to-interpret structures.
-Under the hood they pick splits by exhaustively optimizing a purity measure, which biases selection toward features with many possible split points and gives no statistically grounded stopping rule.
+They are biased in the features they select, and they quickly overfit noise because their rule for splitting a node further is not grounded in statistics.
 Sigma uses permutation-based conditional-inference splits instead: at every node it tests each candidate variable for a real association with the response, picks the strongest, and stops the moment none is statistically significant.
 The tree finds its own depth automatically: no manual cutoff, no rule of thumb on samples per leaf.
 The single knob is the false-positive rate of each split test (the alpha level, 5% by default); raise it for a deeper exploratory tree, lower it for a stricter one.
 The result is a tree you can trust as a diagnostic.

 Can I use Sigma for predictive modeling?

-Yes, but I have something better.
+Yes, and it is great for quickly going to production in constrained environments, e.g., to deploy a model in a few lines of code or SQL.
+But I have something better.
 Fitting a Sigma tree gives you a robust first-approximation predictive model with very little effort: no tuning, no feature engineering, no encoding of categoricals, and a tree you can read end to end.
 It is a sound baseline you can deploy and trust.
 The tradeoff is subtlety for simplicity.
 A Sigma tree captures the dominant structure in the data but misses the finer interactions and gradients a richer model could exploit.
-When you need that accuracy without giving up interpretability, reach for Tau, my state-of-the-art engine for tabular data.
+When you need that accuracy without giving up interpretability, reach for Tau, my breakthrough engine for tabular data.
 It turns weak signals into outstanding predictions.

 Does Sigma work with scikit-learn pipelines and Pandas DataFrames?